nepi-engine/nepi_edge_sdk_link/README.md

 will build and install an optimized package to _/my/favorite/folder_

+*Suggest using install location /opt/nepi/nepi_edge_sdk_link for easiest interoperability with other NEPI components.

 ## Using the library
 Examples are provided in the _bin_ folder of the installation.